SM City Davao: Location

-SM City Davao is built on 13.2 ha of land with a gross floor area of 78735 m2.
-Floor space expanded to cover 125143 m2 + 118144 m2 "Expansion" after the opening of The Annex on March 9, 2012.
+SM City Davao is built on 13.2 ha of land.
 The mall is at Quimpo Boulevard.
-A transportation terminal constructed beside the mall accommodates visitors.
+A transportation terminal constructed beside the mall accommodates visitors (demolished to make way for the expansion building).

-The mall's exterior facade and interior has similarities to SM City Pampanga and SM City CDO Uptown.
+The mall's exterior facade and interior have similarities to SM City Pampanga and SM City CDO Uptown.

 Physical details

 Main Mall

 The Main Mall is a 3-level square-shaped building with anchor tenants The SM Store and SM Supermarket It also features six digital cinemas.
+Main Building of the mall has a total gross floor area of 70,000 m2.
 It has many local and international store brands along with the old Entertainment Center, and the former Cyberzone.
-A passport office of the Department of Foreign Affairs occupies 3400 m2 of space at the mall's third level which opened in September 2012.
+A passport office of the Department of Foreign Affairs occupies the 3400 m2 of space at the mall's third level which opened in September 2012.

 The Annex

 The Annex is an expansion building of SM City Davao.
+This 20,000 m2 building has hundreds of tenants.
 It has shops on its 1st and 2nd floors, while business process outsourcing facilities are on its 3rd and 4th floors.

 2023 Expansion Building

 The interior of SM City Davao's 2023 expansion building in September 2025.
-Taken from my phone.

-In the first quarter of 2023, works began for an expansion building on the left side of the mall which was once a parking lot and a transport terminal.
-It has an allotted budget of Php 2,389,016,973 with a proposed project area 164,144.35 sqm overall expansion (8-Levels expansion building (3 levels mall, 5 levels parking and 2 levels NU) & (4 level parking building with EMB (2 level parking with mall provision and 2 level parking with EMB).
-Once formally opened, this will replace Gaisano Mall of Davao as the city's largest shopping mall as well as SM CDO Downtown as the largest SM Supermall in Mindanao.
+in the first quarter of 2023, works began for the expansion building on the left side of the mall which was once a parking lot and a transport terminal.
+It had an allotted budget of Php 2,389,016,973, with a proposed area of more than 30,000m². bringing the entire mall's gross floor area to square meters of 120,000m² when completed in 2nd quarter of 2025.

+The expansion is composed of 3 levels of commercial space, 5 levels for parking, and 2 levels for the first Mindanao branch of National University.
+Included in the project was a 4-level parking building with EM (two levels with mall provision and 2 levels with EMB).

-The newly expanded wing had its soft opening on July 29, 2025.
+The new expansion wing had its soft opening on July 29, 2025.